 Britt-Mari lättar sitt hjärta (Confidences of Britt-Mari) – a teenage novel.
 It was published in 1944 after having won 2nd Prize in Rabén & Sjögren’s girls’ book competition in September that same year.

-The very last book Astrid Lindgren created is a picture-book called Sagoresan (In Sagoresan we get to hear the same story as on the Storybook Train at Junibacken) – 2006.
-Her last big story is Ronja, the Robber’s Daughter (1981).
+The very last book Astrid Lindgren created is a picture-book called Sagoresan (The Story Journey).
+In Sagoresan we get to hear the same story as on the Story Train at Junibacken.
+The story was created together with the illustrator Marit Törnqvist in 1994, and was published as a book in 2006.
+Her last major work is Ronja, the Robber’s Daughter (1981).

 No other Swedish author has had their books translated into as many languages as Astrid Lindgren.
 But it is difficult to be precise as to how many, partly because of how one differentiates between languages, dialects and language variants.